-Coronavirus: India records 47,262 new cases, Delhi and Mumbai ban Holi celebrations
+Coronavirus: India records 47,262 new cases; Delhi declares malls, cinemas as ‘super spreader’ areas

 A year ago, on March 24, India began a countrywide lockdown with just four-hours’ notice in a bid to contain the spread of the coronavirus.
 The lockdown lasted for nine weeks, and was then either partially or fully extended in different parts of the country.
 Though the Indian lockdown was considered the most severe in the world, India currently is the third-worst country in the world in terms of the number of infections and the fourth-worst in terms of the number of deaths.

-India has been witnessing a surge in coronavirus cases in the past few weeks.
-On Tuesday, Delhi recorded 1,101 new coronavirus cases – its highest one-day count this year.
-The Capital’s overall tally rose to 6,49,973.
-Four more deaths took its toll to 10,967.
-The Delhi government banned public celebration of Holi and Navratri amid the rise in cases.

-Maharashtra registered 28,699 new coronavirus cases, taking the overall count to 25,33,026.
+Maharashtra registered 28,699 new coronavirus cases on Tuesday, taking the overall count to 25,33,026.
 The state’s toll rose to 53,589 as 132 more new deaths were recorded.
 Maharashtra Social Justice Minister Dhananjay Munde again tested positive for COVID-19, reported NDTV.
 Rashmi Thackeray, the wife of Maharashtra Chief Minister Uddhav Thackeray, has also contracted the virus.

 Mumbai’s civic body, the Brihanmumbai Municipal Corporation, banned Holi celebrations in public and private spaces amid the surge in cases.
 It said that strict action will be taken against those who flout the norms.